The early story of a British astronomer's life.

 Gilstead - Walk 1

 Gilstead is a village above Bingley and is where young Fred Hoyle lived.
 In this walk, you will find all the buildings and features associated to his many childhood wanders.
 Most importantly, you will see the house where he lived in with his mother, a cottage belonging to the Milnerfield Estate.
+A blue plaque has been installed there now.
 The walk also includes Hirst Wood and part of Shipley Glen where he would have explored as a child.

 Walk Start Point: The Glen Pub

 Distance: Approx. 5 Miles